Kano sisters

-Kyoko Kano (叶 恭子, Kanō Kyōko) and Mika Kano (叶 美香, Kanō Mika), known collectively as the Kano sisters (叶姉妹, Kanō shimai), are Japanese celebrities.
+Kyoko Kano (叶 恭子, Kanō Kyōko) and Mika Kano (叶 美香, Kanō Mika), known collectively as the Kano sisters (叶姉妹, Kanō shimai), are Japanese media personalities.

 Early life and background

-The Kano Sisters say they are half-sisters with different mothers.
+The Kano sisters say they are half-sisters with different mothers.
 There is also a third "sister" who initially made appearances with the two.
 She eventually withdrew from the scene, according to industry sources, and now only intermittently appears with them.
 The lack of resemblance between them as well as their refusal to answer any questions about their age (even their reported ages are speculation) or past fuels speculation the three are not sisters at all, but just another group of tarento with a carefully crafted gimmick.